Quick Links

 Reading: Each child is expected to read every day to encourage a love of reading, develop a broad vocabulary and fuel their imagination.
 Parents are encouraged to listen to their child read, read with and to their child and to discuss what has been read with them.
 Books from the reading scheme (until they become a ‘free reader’) are sent home weekly plus children have access to library books.
 We try to encourage children to select from a range of genres, authors and themes and include fiction, non-fiction and poetry.

-English: The children are given an activity that will help them with their current learning in class or will be a help with learning the following week.
+English: On occasion, the children are given an English activity instead of spelling that will help them with their current learning in class or will be a help with learning the following week.
 This may link to the topic that they are learning about.
-We strongly encourage completion of these tasks.
+We strongly encourage these to be completed.

 Maths: Yr 1 - Children are set one piece of maths homework per week to consolidate and extend learning.
-We strongly encourage completion of these tasks
+We strongly encourage these to be completed.

 Yr 2 - Children are set one piece of maths homework per week to consolidate and extend learning.
-We strongly encourage completion of these tasks
+We strongly encourage these to be completed.

-Part way through the year Yr 2 gain access to Times Table Rockstars.
-We recommend that children play for 15min a week to develop their multiplication and division facts recall.
+Part way through the year, Yr 2 also have access to Times Table Rockstars which they are recommended to play for 15 min a week to develop their multiplication and division facts recall.

 KS2:

 Spelling: At the beginning of each half term children will be given age-related vocabulary lists to learn over the half term.
 The expectation is that the children will learn and use these words within their work.
-They will be assessed on their learning through different means e.g. dictation, so that the children learn to use and spell these words in context.
-The words will include subject specific words as well as words from the National Curriculum lists.
+The children will receive the same spellings weekly.
+So that the children learn to use and spell these words in context they will be assessed on their learning through different means eg online quizzes, dictation.

-Half-term Homework: The topics that we choose at Foulds are designed to engage and inspire our children and we know that, with their interests piqued, they want to go on to find out more.
+Year 5/6 Half-term Homework: The topics that we choose at Foulds are designed to engage and inspire our children and we know that, with their interests piqued, they want to go on to find out more.
 We love this curiosity and want to feed it.
-Therefore, at the start of each half term or term (depending on the topic a Phase is covering), two optional tasks are set around their new topic.
-One of these tasks will be a trip/visit (if suitable) that we think will enhance your child’s learning about the topic and one will be a project that they can do if they wish to delve even deeper into their learning.